The Last Policeman: Background

 In April 2011, astronomers discover a new asteroid, 2011GV_{1}.
 Analysis of its unusual orbit shows that it may come very close to Earth soon.
 By August, not only is that likely, the probability of an impact reaches five percent, triggering an economic panic that results in the bankruptcy of prominent corporations including McDonald's, 7-Eleven, Dunkin' Donuts, and Starbucks.
 Panera persists but their founders have undergone a cult-like religious rebirth and staffed them with people who share their beliefs.

 As the asteroid, now popularly named Maia, approaches, its diameter is measured at 6.5 km, large enough to cause serious planetwide effects and the likely end of civilization should it strike the Earth.
 The probability of impact is regularly revised upward, peaking at 53 percent before Maia goes in conjunction with the sun and is unable to be seen for four months.
 In the face of increasing instability caused by the anticipation, governments enact strict emergency laws.
 The U.S. Congress passes the Impact Preparation Security and Stabilization Act (IPSSA), banning trade and production of firearms, imposing wage and price controls, and legalizing marijuana while toughening penalties for the possession or distribution of other drugs.

-In January 2012 Maia emerges from conjunction with the sun and astronomers are able to determine whether the chances are 100 percent or zero.
+In January 2012 Maia emerges from conjunction with the sun and astronomers are able to determine whether the chances of Earth impact are 100 percent or zero.
 A tearful NASA astronomer announces to the largest television audience in history that Maia will indeed collide with the planet on October 3, 2012.
 It is determined that this will be impossible to prevent.
-Social and economic order begins to collapse as people leave their jobs to do things they will never have a chance to again (known in the book as "Bucket Listers"), and many commit suicide.
+Social and economic order begins to collapse as people leave their jobs to do things they will never have a chance to again (known in the book as "Bucket Listers"), and many take their own lives.
 Oil imports cease and the U.S. is limited to the Strategic Petroleum Reserve.
 After commercial supplies run out, only the police and military have fuel supplies, and civilians respond by converting their vehicles to run on biodiesel.